 Massachusetts: $1,000/month

-(ii) Commencement Date: First date on or after Management Effective Date on which (1) EES has the right to assign or subcontract the scheduling service to an affiliate of EES and (2) such affiliate is designated as the Company’s scheduling coordinator with the California ISOs and NEPOOL.
+(ii) Commencement Date: First date on or after Management Effective Date on which (1) EES has the right to assign or subcontract the scheduling service to an affiliate of EES and (2) such affiliate is designated as the Company’s scheduling coordinator with the California ISOs and NEPOOL and (3) EES has completed all necessary checking of data and interfaces with third party MDMA, and applicable billing systems.

 C. ISO/NEPOOL Settlement Services for Schedule “Flow or Trade” Dates